rclone/rclone/docs/content/filtering.md

 these files are transferred.
 The **filtering rules are ignored** completely if you use this option.

-`--files-from` expects a list of files as it's input. [rclone lsf](/commands/rclone_lsf/) has a compatible format that can be used to export file lists from remotes.
+`--files-from` expects a list of files as it's input.
+Leading / trailing whitespace is stripped from the input lines and lines starting with `#` and `;` are ignored.

 Rclone will traverse the file system if you use `--files-from`, effectively using the files in `--files-from` as a set of filters.